Who Are We?

 From Our Members

-Here is a snapshot of what some of our members replied when asked to define Facilities Management:
+What some of our members had to say when asked to define Facilities Management:

 “Facilities management is the discipline that aims to set and attain standards of excellence and quality in the sustainable design, construction, operation and maintenance of world-class facilities.
 We are the enablers that allow others in an organisation to carry out their core business.”